A Comprehensive Survey on Generative Diffusion Models for Structured Data: Domain-specific Applications

 \subsubsection{Generation}

-\textit{SSSD-ECG} \cite{alcaraz2023diffusion}, built upon the work of \textit{SSSD$^{S4}$} \cite{alcaraz2022diffusion}, utilises generative diffusion models and structured state space models to synthesise 12-lead ECG data in a multi-label fashion by conditioning on over 70 ECG statements.
+SSSD-ECG \cite{alcaraz2023diffusion} is built upon the work of SSSD$^\mathrm{S4}$ \cite{alcaraz2022diffusion}, which integrates diffusion models and structured state space models.
+It synthesises 12-lead ECG data in a multi-label fashion by conditioning on over 70 ECG statements.
+It outperforms previous GAN-based works in ECG synthesis in terms of both quantitative evaluation and qualitative analysis from domain experts.